AnthonyJRuiz/anthonyjruiz.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Anthony and i'm currently a data scientist at the Walt Disney Company.
+I have both undergraduate and graduate degrees in economics from the University of South Florida.
+My main area is econometrics and statistics.
+I enjoy learning, traveling and of course....

 - I rock a great mustache
 - I'm extremely loyal to my family